Interference of Waves of Two Intensities Solution

 How to Calculate Interference of Waves of Two Intensities?

-Interference of Waves of Two Intensities calculator uses Resultant Intensity = Intensity 1+Intensity 2+2*sqrt(Intensity 1*Intensity 2)*cos(Phase Difference) to calculate the Resultant Intensity, Interference of waves of two intensities is the superposition of two light traveling in almost the same direction resulting in a modification in the distribution of intensity of light in the region of superposition.
+Interference of Waves of Two Intensities calculator uses Resultant Intensity = Intensity 1+Intensity 2+2*sqrt(Intensity 1*Intensity 2)*cos(Phase Difference) to calculate the Resultant Intensity, Interference of Waves of Two Intensities formula is defined as a measure of the resulting intensity pattern formed by the superposition of two waves with different intensities, resulting in a new wave pattern with a unique intensity distribution.
 Resultant Intensity is denoted by I symbol.

 How to calculate Interference of Waves of Two Intensities using this online calculator?
 To use this online calculator for Interference of Waves of Two Intensities, enter Intensity 1 (I1), Intensity 2 (I2) & Phase Difference (Φ) and hit the calculate button.
 Here is how the Interference of Waves of Two Intensities calculation can be explained with given input values -> 46.92195 = 9+18+2*sqrt(9*18)*cos(0.67195176201769).